Can a beginner start on a 1000cc Motorcycle?

 This is extremely important when releasing the clutch in first gear from a standing start.

-This technique also applies to changing gears as your riding down the road, a smooth clutch release with a controlled throttle will engage each gear change smoothly and without fault.
+This technique also applies to changing gears as you’re riding down the road, a smooth clutch release with a controlled throttle will engage each gear change smoothly and without fault.
+Any sudden movements with the clutch and throttle is definately a heart beat skipping moment, and if you survive it, its a lesson learnt forever.

 Potential mistakes you will most likely make and the consequences on a 1000cc motorcycle

-- Too much throttle applied in first gear will lighten the front end and could flip the bike or throw you off
+- Too much throttle applied in any gear will lighten the front end and could flip the bike or throw you off

 - Releasing the clutch too fast lifting the front and flipping the bike or throwing you off